Southwest Conference: Final years

 The 1980s saw many of the conference's athletic programs hit by recruiting scandals and NCAA probations.
 The only programs to escape probation in the 1980s were Arkansas, Baylor, and Rice.
 Because of repeated major violations, in 1987, the SMU Mustangs football program became only the third in NCAA history to receive the so-called "death penalty" (after Kentucky basketball in 1952–53 and Southwestern Louisiana basketball from 1973 to 1975).
 The NCAA canceled SMU's 1987 season, and limited it to seven road games for 1988.
 However, nearly all of the school's lettermen transferred elsewhere, forcing SMU to keep its football program shuttered for 1988 as well.
 SMU also remained on probation until 1990.
 At that time, NCAA rules prohibited schools on probation from appearing on live television.
 As a result, the conference's market share in television coverage dwindled.

 The SWC's performance in football declined precipitously.
 The last SWC football champion to win a bowl game was Texas A&M, who beat Notre Dame in the 1988 Cotton Bowl Classic by a score of 35–10.
 Since then, the final eight SWC champions lost in their bowl games.
 After SMU's second-place finish in most polls in 1982, SWC programs usually were not serious contenders for the national title.
 For instance: Texas had strong teams in 1981, 1983, 1990, and 1995.
 Arkansas earned national recognition in 1988 and 1989, and Texas A&M was competitive from 1985 to 1995.

-However, by the end of their respective seasons, none of these football teams were able to remain in the national championship hunt.
+By the end of their respective seasons however, none of these football teams were able to remain in the national championship hunt.